Complete Multipartite Graphs of Non-QE Class

-\begin{quote} \textbf{Abstract}\enspace We derive a formula for the QE constant of a complete multipartite graph and determine the complete multipartite graphs of non-QE class, namely, those which do not admit quadratic embeddings in a Euclidean space.
-Moreover, the primary non-QE graphs are specified among the complete multipartite graphs. \end{quote}
+\begin{quote} \textbf{Abstract}\enspace We derive a formula for the QE constant of a complete multipartite graph and determine the complete multipartite graphs of non-QE class, namely, those which do not admit quadratic embeddings in Euclidean spaces.
+Moreover, we prove that there are exactly four primary non-QE graphs among the complete multipartite graphs. \end{quote}

 \begin{quote} \textbf{Key words}\enspace distance matrix, quadratic embedding, quadratic embedding constant, primary non-QE graph \end{quote}

 \begin{quote} \textbf{MSC}\enspace primary:05C50 \,\, secondary:05C12 05C76 \end{quote}